oroinc/documentation/user_guide/leads.rst

 Reports with Leads
 ------------------

-OroCRM 1.4 comes with two ready-to-use reports related to the leads.
+OroCRM currently comes with a ready-to-use *Leads by Date* report.

 *Leads by Date*
 ^^^^^^^^^^^^^^^